Rapa Nui language: Language notes from 1770 and 1774

 It may be that the list is a misunderstanding, and the words not related to numbers at all.
 The Spanish may have shown Arabic numerals to the islanders who did not understand their meaning, and likened them to some other abstraction.
 For example, the "moroqui" for number eight would have actually been moroki, a small fish that is used as a bait, since "8" can look like a simple drawing of a fish.

-Captain James Cook visited the island four years later, and had a Tahitian interpreter with him, who, while recognizing some Polynesian words (up to 17 were written down), was not able to converse with the islanders in general.
+A British expedition led by Captain James Cook visited the island four years later, and had a Tahitian interpreter with him, who, while recognizing some Polynesian words (up to 17 were written down), was not able to converse with the islanders in general.
 The British also attempted to record the numerals and were able to record the correct Polynesian words.

 Post-Peruvian enslavement

 In the 1860s the Peruvian slave raids began, as Peruvians were experiencing labor shortages and came to regard the Pacific as a vast source of free labor.
 Slavers raided islands as far away as Micronesia, but Rapa Nui was much closer and became a prime target.

 In December 1862 eight Peruvian ships landed their crewmen and between bribery and outright violence they captured some 1,000 Rapanui, including the king, his son, and the ritual priests (one of the reasons for so many gaps in knowledge of the ancient ways).
 It has been estimated that 2,000 Rapanui were captured over a period of years.
 Those who survived to arrive in Peru were poorly treated, overworked, and exposed to diseases.
 Ninety percent of the Rapa Nui died within one or two years of capture.

 Eventually the Bishop of Tahiti caused a public outcry and an embarrassed Peru rounded up the few survivors to return them.
 A shipload headed to Rapa Nui, but smallpox broke out en route and only 15 arrived at the island.
 They were put ashore.
 The resulting smallpox epidemic nearly wiped out the remaining population.

 In the aftermath of the Peruvian slave deportations in the 1860s, Rapa Nui came under extensive outside influence from neighbouring Polynesian languages such as Tahitian.
 While the majority of the population that was taken to work as slaves in the Peruvian mines died of diseases and bad treatment in the 1860s, hundreds of other Islanders who left for Mangareva in the 1870s and 1880s to work as servants or labourers adopted the local form of Tahitian-Pidgin.
 Fischer argues that this pidgin became the basis for the modern Rapa Nui language when the surviving part of the Rapa Nui immigrants on Mangareva returned to their almost deserted home island.